hyperledgendary/full-stack-asset-transfer-guide/README.md

 Fabric is a multi-server decentralized system with orderer and peer nodes, so it can be quite complex to configure.
 Even the simplest smart contract needs a running Fabric Infrastructure and one size does not fit all.

 There are configurations that can run Fabric either as local binaries, in a single docker container, in multiple containers, or in K8S.
-This workshop will show some of the approaches that can be used for developing applications and contracts, and how a production deployment can be achieved.
+This workshop will show some of the approaches that can be used for developing applications and contracts with a minimal Fabric environment (Microfab), and how a production deployment can be achieved.
 There are other ways of deploying Fabric produced by the community - these are equally valid and useful.
 Feel free to try the others, once you understand the basic concepts to find what works best for you.

 At a high-level remember that a solution using Fabric has (a) client application to send in transaction requests (b) Fabric infrastructure to service those requests (c) Smart Contract to action the transactions.